poseidon-framework/poseidon-framework.github.io/trident.md

 1. Genotype data from each package is streamed in parallel.
 Because our packages may have different SNP locations (specified by chromosome-position pairs) listed in their `.bim`/`.snp` file, we first perform a zipping-operation, whose behaviour depends on whether `--intersect` is set or not.
 Without `--intersect`, any SNP position listed in any package will be forwarded to the output, with missing values being filled in in all packages that do not list that particular SNP.
 With `--intersect`, only SNP positions that are present in all packages are considered.
 Note that relevant for this step is only whether a given SNP position is part of the genotype data, not whether the actual genotypes are missing or not.
 2. At each SNP, the consensus alleles are selected, by collecting all reference and alternative alleles from all sources.
 If more than two non-dummy alleles (alleles different from `N`) are present in that collection, an error is thrown.
 If exactly two non-dummy alleles are present (which should be the case for binary SNPs), the two alleles are declared "reference" and "alternative" alleles for the output.
 If only one non-dummy allele is present, it is set to be the reference allele, and "N" is set to be the alternative.
 3. All source genotype data is then read and recoded in terms of the two chosen consensus alleles.
 This will make sure that source data with flipped reference and alternative allele gets correctly merged in.
 4. SNP IDs, as part of PLINK `.bim` files are checked across the source files.
 If all SNP IDs for a given SNP are missing, then the result will also be missing.
 If there is only one SNP ID present in some or all source packages, that ID gets forwarded to the output.
-In the (unusual) case that there are multiple different non-missing SNP ids (of the form "rs" followed by a number), then a debug warning is output (which gets printed to the screen when `--logMode DEBUG` is selected), and simply the first value is chosen to be output into the forged `.bim` file.
+In the (unusual) case that there are multiple different non-missing SNP IDs (of the form "rs" followed by a number), then a debug warning is output (which gets printed to the screen when `--debug` is selected), and simply the first value is chosen to be output into the forged `.bim` file.
 We decided not to throw an error in that case, because we consider the physical position of the SNP (specified by Chromosome and position) to be definitive, and the SNP ID to be of secondary importance.
 5. Genetic positions, as part of PLINK `.bim` files are checked in a similar manner, with "0.0" being interpreted as missing.

-##### Treatment of the .janno file while merging
+##### Treatment of the `.janno` file while merging

-`forge` merges and subsets .janno files along with the genotype data.
-If a package lacks a .janno file, then a basic one will be created internally based on the information in the genotype data, and used for the output.
+`forge` merges and subsets `.janno` files along with the genotype data.
+If a package lacks a `.janno` file, then a basic one will be created internally an on-the-fly based on the information in the genotype data, and used for the output.
 Missing columns across packages will be filled with `n/a`.

-For merging two .janno files **A** and **B** the following rules apply regarding undefined, arbitrary additional columns:
+For merging two `.janno` files **A** and **B** the following rules apply regarding undefined, arbitrary additional columns:

 - If **A** has an additional column which is not in **B** then empty cells in the rows imported from **B** are filled with `n/a`.
 - If **A** and **B** share additional columns with identical column name, then they are treated as semantically identical units and merged accordingly.
-- In the resulting .janno file, all additional columns from both **A** and **B** are sorted alphabetically and appended after the normal, specified variables.
+- In the resulting `.janno` file, all additional columns from both **A** and **B** are sorted alphabetically and appended after the normal, specified variables.

 The following example illustrates the described behaviour: